tejtw/zipline-tej/README.md

 ## Used packages and environment
 * Main package: Zipline
 * Python 3.8 or above (currently support up to 3.11)
-* Microsoft Windows OS or macOS or Ubuntu
+* Microsoft Windows OS or macOS or Linux
 * Other Python dependency packages: Pandas, Numpy, Logbook, Exchange-calendars, etc.

 ## How to install Zipline Reloaded modified by TEJ